bhorsting/click-track-generator/README.md

 1. **File Processing**: The last WAV file (highest number) becomes the "click track"
 2. **Audio Mixing**: All other WAV files are mixed into a stereo track
 3. **Video Creation**: FFmpeg creates a 320x240 MP4 with:
+   - Animated waveform visualization of the mixed audio
+   - Moving cursor/playhead that shows current playback position
    - Mixed audio track (all files except the last)
    - Separate click track (the last file)
 4. **Output**: Download the MP4 or view it in the browser